Holiday Accident Abroad Claims Guide – How Much Compensation Can I Claim?

 - Take the names and the addresses of as many witnesses as possible

 If you claim compensation with us, we will ensure that all of those costs you have encountered will be covered in the payout you receive.
 This includes everything from a loss of earnings to any travel costs you have had to fund, and of course, any prescriptions, medication, treatment, and counselling for the emotional trauma.
 These are known as ‘special damages,’ and we will make sure you are covered for all of them, securing the maximum amount of compensation possible.

 Injured while on holiday abroad, what to do next?
 If you have been involved in an accident while on holiday, it is crucial to gather as much evidence as possible.
 This includes:

 - Gathering any information you can regarding the medical treatment you received at the time of the accident.

 - Making a note of the injuries you have sustained.

 - Keep proof of any expenses you have incurred because of the accident you were involved in.

-- If you have been involved in a car accident, talk to the driver that caused it – get their details and write down the details of their vehicle.
-Also note the company that owns the vehicle.
+- If you have been involved in a car accident, talk to the driver who caused it – get their details and write down their vehicle details.
+Also, note the company that owns the vehicle.

 - Noting the contact details of any witnesses.